freeCodeCamp/guide/src/pages/certifications/responsive-web-design/css-grid/use-css-grid-units-to-change-the-size-of-columns-and-rows/index.md

 ---
-title: Use CSS Grid units to Change the Size of Columns and Rows
+title: Use CSS Grid Units to Change the Size of Columns and Rows
 ---
 ## Use CSS Grid units to Change the Size of Columns and Rows